AntonioTorres23/OpenGL_Notes/Deferred Shading.md

 **Combining Deferred Rending with Forward Rendering**

 Say we want to render each of the light sources as a 3D cube positioned at the light source's position emitting the color of the light.
 A first idea that comes to mind is to simply forward render all the light sources on top of the deferred lighting quad at the end of the deferred shading pipeline.
+So basically render the cubes as we'd normally do, but only after we've finished the deferred rendering operations.
+In code this will look a bit like this.